rezarahimian/docs/multiple_withdrawal.rst

     *Figure 2: Possible multiple withdrawal attack in ERC20 tokens*

 The assumption here is to prevent Bob from withdrawing Alice’s tokens multiple times.
 If he could withdraw ``N`` tokens after the initial Alice’s approval, this would be considered as a legit transfer since Alice has already approved it (It is Alice’s responsibility to make sure before approving anything to Bob).
 So we are looking for a solution to prevent multiple withdrawal ``(N+M)`` by Bob assuming that Alice has more than ``N+M`` tokens in her wallet.
 Authors of ERC20 token Standard, provided two example implementations from `OpenZeppelin <https://github.com/OpenZeppelin/openzeppelin-solidity/blob/master/contracts/token/ERC20/ERC20.sol>`_ and `ConsenSys <https://github.com/ConsenSys/Tokens/blob/fdf687c69d998266a95f15216b1955a4965a0a6d/contracts/eip20/EIP20.sol>`_. *OpenZeppelin* implementation uses two additional methods that initially proposed by `MonolithDAO token <https://github.com/MonolithDAO/token/blob/master/src/Token.sol>`_ and *ConsenSys* has not attempted to work around the issue.
 There are other implementations that have different trade-offs.
-The issue is initially opened `here <https://github.com/ethereum/EIPs/issues/20#issuecomment-263524729>`_ and raised as seperate post `here <https://github.com/ethereum/EIPs/issues/738>`_.
+The issue is initially opened `here <https://github.com/ethereum/EIPs/issues/20#issuecomment-263524729>`_ and raised as seperate thread `here <https://github.com/ethereum/EIPs/issues/738>`_.
 It is still open since October 2017 and several suggestions have been made that needs to be evaluated in term of compatibly with the standard and mitigation against the attack.

 .. figure:: images/multiple_withdrawal_25.png
-    :scale: 70%
+    :scale: 60%
     :figclass: align-center

-    *Figure 3: Raised issue on Github from 2017 and still it is open*
+    *Figure 3: Raised issue on Github from October 2017

 Suggested solutions
 *******************